launchdarkly/node-server-sdk-dynamodb/README.md

 The minimum version of the LaunchDarkly Node.js SDK for use with this library is 6.2.0.

-For more information, see the [SDK features guide](https://docs.launchdarkly.com/sdk/features/database-integrations).
+For more information, read the [SDK features guide](https://docs.launchdarkly.com/sdk/features/storing-data).

 TypeScript API documentation is [here](https://launchdarkly.github.io/node-server-sdk-dynamodb).